 Energy levels can drop, making even small tasks feel overwhelming.

 Emotional Symptoms: Persistent sadness, irritability, and loss of interest in activities.
-A friend once told me, “I used to love going out, but now I just can’t muster the energy or the interest.”
-That’s a red flag.
+A friend described it perfectly: “I used to love going out, but now I just can’t muster the energy or the interest.”
+That’s the kind of shift that matters.

 Is everything okay?” can make a big difference.